Program Director: Robert Cottrell, PA(ASCP) 203-582-8676

 Additional Program Costs

-As a clinical education program, the Pathologists’ Assistant program requires some expenses that go beyond standard university tuition and fees:
+As a clinical education program, the Pathologist's Assistant Program requires some expenses that go beyond university graduate tuition and fees.
+Please note all cost estimates are subject to change:

-- Immunizations – Consistent with the School of Health Sciences policy, all students must have a full battery of immunizations and in some cases titer affirmation of immunity for common diseases including but not limited to: MMR, HepB, varicella, polio, TDAP, TB and influenza.
-These must be documented prior to the start of clinical experiences during the didactic first year phase and must be maintained through the entire second year clinical phase of education.
-Costs: variable (please check with your insurance carrier)
+Immunizations – Consistent with the School of Health Sciences policy, all students must have a full battery of immunizations and, in some cases, titer affirmation of immunity for common diseases including but not limited to: MMR, HepB, varicella, polio, TDAP, TB, COVID and influenza.
+These must be documented prior to the start of clinical experiences and must be maintained until graduation.
+Cost: variable (please check with your insurance carrier)

 - Liability Insurance – All students have liability insurance coverage through the university, free of charge, while performing required clinical activity.
 Students may choose to purchase additional coverage at their own expense.